fel593w/fel593w/README.md

 - 📧email: felix.wahlgren.59@gmail.com
 - Discord: later
   (tho i am slow to respond)
-- i use mostly C# witch unity/my own engine and sometimes try python and other laguages
+- i use mostly C# with unity/my own engine and sometimes try python and other laguages